CALL US: 1 (509) 697-6111

 Doctor Visits and Tech Visits:

-Until the hospital can operate at normal capacity, visits will be curbside.
-To help catch up with vaccine visits, we will be offering Technician Visits that will have no exam charge, only the vaccines.
+The clinic has returned to normal operation, but some visits may still be curbside.
+To help catch up with vaccine visits and shorten wait times, we will be offering 'Technician Visits' that will have no exam charge, only the vaccines.
 Doctor Visits, even for vaccines, will have an exam fee and will include a concise, general examination.
-If there are any health concerns for your pet, please let the receptionists know so that a doctor examines the patient when the patient is brought back.
-This will allow us to more efficiently provide proper care and overall, there will be less confusion during this curbside process.
+If there are any health concerns for your pet, please let the receptionists know so that a doctor examines the patient when the patient is brought in.
+This will allow us to more efficiently provide proper care and overall, there will be less confusion.

 OUR